zhangyunyuan/05-coders-choice/proposal.md

 ## Proposed Project

 I'd like to build a appointment system for clinic.
 It's a console based system.
 Assume the clinic has several doctors.
-Patients shall be able to pick certain doctor, then choose a date and time period of that doctor to make appointment with him or her.
-If the date and time of that doctor are unavailable, the patient shall be able to be notified and restart.
+There're 2 types of users.
+Patients shall be able to pick certain doctor, then choose a date and time period available of that doctor to make appointment with him or her.
+The doctor shall be able to check his or her schedule.

 ## Outline Structure

-The interface of the system would be command line based.
-A server to receive inputed information from the user.
-The server would handle the data retrieved from database and supervise them.
-Another supervisor would be used to supervise the appointment made successfully or not, ensure user would get second chance to restart the process.
+One module defines doctors' moves.
+One module defines patients' moves.
+One module handles the database.
+There'd be a Gensever to keep tracking of information that user've inputed.
+Another Gensever uses the database module to insert, update, delete and query database.
+Both of the Genservers are expected to be supervised to make sure a restart in case of any failure.

 > replace all the ">" lines with your content, then push this to